Amy Zerner and Monte Farber: Early lives

-Amy Zerner was born in Teaneck, New Jersey in 1951 into a family of artists.
+Amy Zerner was born in Teaneck, New Jersey in 1951 to a family of artists.
 Her maternal grandfather Clayton Spicer was a landscape painter, while her mother Jessie Spicer Zerner was an illustrator of children's books.
 From an early age, Zerner was involved in making her own art, including collages created from natural materials found in the woods near her childhood home.
 In 1967, Zerner's family moved to East Hampton, New York.
-By 1969, she had already begun to design and sew her own clothes, and was inspired by the local countercultural art scene.
+By 1969, she had already begun to design and sew her own clothes, and was inspired by the local counter-cultural art scene.
 After graduating from East Hampton High School in 1969, she enrolled in the Pratt Institute in Brooklyn to study art.
 By 1974, she had begun studying at the School of Visual Arts and had moved into designing theatrical props under the guidance of Tony Walton, including the premiere Broadway run of Chicago.
 She has also designed clothing and jewelry for Bergdorf Goodman and celebrity clients.

 Monte Farber was born in Brooklyn, New York in 1950.
 His father was a sergeant in the New York City Police Department stationed in the then-existent 74th Precinct covering Prospect Park, and Farber's early life was spent around the police station.
 During his teenage years, relations with his father deteriorated and he was thrown out of the house at age 17.
 Farber, a budding musician, lived on the streets for some time.
 By 1969, he had joined a progressive rock band called The Flow which played free concerts to protest the Vietnam War at the Central Park Bandstand, Baruch College, and a 1972 campaign rally for George McGovern.

-Farber and Zerner met in October 1974 during the making of Up the Girls, a pornographic film intended as the first 'feminist adult production'; Farber was playing in a percussion band in a crowd scene, while Zerner was an invited guest.
+Farber and Zerner met in October 1974 during the making of Up the Girls, a pornographic film intended as the first 'feminist adult production'.
+Farber was playing in a percussion band in a crowd scene, while Zerner was an invited guest.
 The two began dating and got married in 1978.
 The same year, Farber's burgeoning music career was featured in The New York Times in an article focusing on his performances with Roland the Robot, a musical automaton of his own creation.
 By this point, both Farber and Zerner had become interested in astrology, with Farber providing sun sign astrology columns for the Hamptons-based lifestyle publication Dan's Papers, and Zerner featuring astrological imagery and symbolism in her tapestry art.
 Farber continued to pursue a musical career, but struggled to enter the mainstream industry.
 He then turned to film and television, working in the mid-1980s for WNET and as a location manager and personal bodyguard on the films A Chorus Line (1985), The Last Dragon (1985), The Money Pit (1986), and The Secret of My Success (1987).
 Facing both professional and personal difficulties, the couple decided to refocus their lives on the shared passions of astrology, tarot, and creativity.